PolyhedralDev/TerraDocs/_sources/api/concepts/dependency-injection.rst.txt

     :language: java

 This example demonstrates injecting the :javadoc:`Platform` and :javadoc:`BaseAddon` instances.
-This is a very common scenario, as both of these objects are required for :ref:`handling events<handling-events>`
+This is a very common scenario, as both of these objects are required for :doc:`handling events<events>`

 Injected Types
 ==============